abc/dfc/README.md

 ## Output

-As well as writing details to STDOUT and error messages to STDERR, a text file named `output.txt` will be created in the working directory.
-This file will contain a line for each unique filename, and a number representing the number of times that filename was found within the directory structure.
+Diagnostic and error messages will be printed to STDERR.
+Once processing is fully completed, a report containing a line for each unique filename, and a number representing the number of times that filename was found within the directory structure will be printed to STDOUT.
 A summary is also produced, with the count of unique, duplicate and total files.
-The summary is added to the end of the output.txt file.
+This report is also printed to STDOUT.

 ## License